syntax-tree/esast/readme.md

 ESTree is great but it is missing some things:

-* Trees can’t be roundtripped through `JSON.parse(JSON.stringify(s))`, leading to cache troubles
+* trees can’t be roundtripped through `JSON.parse(JSON.stringify(s))`, leading to cache troubles
-* Columns are 0-indexed, whereas most text editors display 1-indexed columns, leading to a tiny discrepancy or some math to display warnings
+* columns are 0-indexed,
+  whereas most text editors display 1-indexed columns, leading to a tiny discrepancy or some math to display warnings
-* There is no recommendation for range-based positional info, leading implementations to scatter them in different places
+* there is no recommendation for range-based positional info, leading implementations to scatter them in different places
-* There is no safe space for metadata, leading implementations to scatter them in different places
+* there is no safe space for metadata, leading implementations to scatter them in different places
-* There are no recommendations for how to handle JSX, comments, or raw values
+* there are no recommendations for how to handle JSX, comments, or raw values

-These are minor nits, which is why esast is a superset.
+These are minor nits,
+which is why esast is a superset.

 ## Nodes